 b) The innovative capital instruments F.R.E.S.H.
 (Floating Rate Equity-linked Subordinated Hybrid notes) issued by the vehicle "MPS Preferred Capital II LLC", for an original nominal value of EUR 700 mln, are perpetual instruments and as such contain no redemption or step-up clauses but are convertible into shares.
 In September of each year from 2004 through 2009 and however, at any time effective as of 1 September 2010, the instruments are convertible upon the investor's initiative.
 In addition, an automatic conversion clause is provided for in the event that, after the seventh year from date of issue, the reference price of the ordinary shares should exceed a set amount.
 For the portion still outstanding, it is noted that the return is non-cumulative, with an option for it not to be paid if, during the previous year, the Parent Company did not register any distributable profits and/or did not pay any dividends to its shareholders.
 Any unpaid consideration shall be considered as forfeited.
-The rights of the investors will be subordinated to all of the Parent Company's creditors who are not equally subordinated, including holders of securities coming under Tier 2 capital and will override the rights of Parent Company's shareholders.
+The rights of the note holders are guaranteed on a subordinated basis.
+In the event of liquidation of the Parent Company, the rights of the investors will be subordinated to all of the Parent Company's creditors who are not equally subordinated, including holders of securities coming under Tier 2 capital and will override the rights of Parent Company's shareholders.
 Within the overall structure, a limited liability company and a business Trust were set up, which have respectively issued convertible preferred and convertible trust securities.
 The Parent Company underwrote an onlending contract in the form of a subordinated deposit agreement.
 The conditions of the on-lending agreement are substantially the same as the conditions of the convertible preferred securities.
 For these securities, the issuer exercised the option not to proceed with payment of interest accrued on the coupon dates scheduled, as of 30 September 2013.